archiep123/Basic-Screening-Tool/README.md

 ## Results

 On April 9th 2026, Micron Technology was ranked as the top stock in both of the two tables displayed.
-Over the next month, its share price nearly doubled.
+Over the following month, its share price almost doubled.